4 months ago

 For instance, sickle cell is a painful blood disease.
 It is caused by a gene that makes patient’s blood cells deform into sickle-like shapes.
 In new cell therapies, physicians can alter patients’ blood stem cells in the lab so they no longer form sickle cells.
 Physicians can then deliver the altered cells to patients to (hopefully) cure the disease.

-In in situ therapies, physicians genetically modify cells already in the body.
+In in vivo therapies, physicians genetically modify cells already in the body.
 Often, these therapies alter “disease” genes directly.
-For instance, physicians can alter genes in the eye to cure some forms of eye disease.
+For instance, physicians can alter genes in the eye to treat some forms of eye disease.

 Viral delivery methods

 For example, many gene therapies make use of viral delivery vehicles known as adeno-associated viruses (AAVs).
-AAVs make fantastic gene delivery vehicles because they are less immunogenic.
+AAVs are often considered to be less immunogenic than other viral vectors.
 Researchers can also engineer them to deliver DNA to specific kinds of cells.
 Yet, AAVs have a small “cargo carrying capacity.”
 That is, they can only carry small amounts of DNA.
-Indeed, a single AAV cannot carry all of the components necessary for genome editing with the popular SpCas9-based CRISPR system.
-Alternative CRISPR systems can, however, fit into this fantastic delivery vehicle.
+Indeed, a single AAV cannot carry all of the components necessary for genome editing with the popular SpCas9 CRISPR system.
+Alternative CRISPR systems can, however, fit into this delivery vehicle.

 Other viruses can accommodate much larger CRISPR cargoes, but come with their own drawbacks.
-For example, adenoviruses can carry a ton of DNA but cause immune reactions.
-Lentiviruses can also carry a lot of DNA but are immunogenic and insert into the genome.
-This unwanted insertion can disrupt genes or regulatory regions and could potentially result in dangerous side effects.
+For example, adenoviruses can carry a ton of DNA but have caused immune reactions in the past.
+Lentiviruses can also carry a lot of DNA but can cause immunogenicity issues as well.
+In the past, lentiviruses have also caused by inserting into the genome.
+This unwanted insertion can disrupt genes or regulatory regions and can result in dangerous side effects.

 Non-viral delivery techniques